-This algorithm requires that the 4 different models (normal, loud, whisper and silent speak) should be included in the same algorithm, and therefore the AI should learn each word 4 times.
-The question raised is whether or not could the AI return the correct interpretation of the movement when the model(context) is not specified while testing.

 The biggest challenge to implement this model was that the lip movement changes according to the context in which it is said, for instance the word “success” would have four different lips movement models, depending on whether it has been said silently, whispered, normal speech or said out loud.
 There is still a big chance that a word might be confused with another one in a different context if the mode is not set correctly while testing, or if the training data of a single context were not provided.

+This is why the algorithm requires that data sets for 4 different models (normal, loud, whisper and silent speak) are trained in the same algorithm.
+The question raised is whether or not could the AI return the correct interpretation of the movement when the model(context) is not specified while testing.

 The results out of testing this algorithm showed a big success and state of the art results when the context has been set and the training data has been provided while testing.
 On the other hand the performance dropped by a big margin when the model(context) has not been set, or when the training data of the used model was not provided but another model training data.
 [4]

 Methodologies of Voice Extraction/Recognition